ryisenberg/protocols/c-di-gmp-extraction.md

 1. Centrifuge at 22,000 x g for 5 minutes to pellet the cellular debris (centrifuge and extract supernatant in batches of ≤ 10).

-1. Transfer the supernatant to a new 1.7 ml microfuge tube, and stored at -80°C.
+1. Transfer the supernatant to a new 1.7 ml microfuge tube, and store at -80°C.

 Protocol adapted from Chris Waters Lab, [Massie et al.](https://www.ncbi.nlm.nih.gov/pubmed/22802636).